Peter Rodrigues: Southampton

 Rodrigues was signed on a free transfer by Southampton at the age of 30 in 1975, after being released from his contract by Sheffield Wednesday.
 The Welsh international full-back was signed by Lawrie McMenemy as cover for Steve Mills, who had been injured in a car crash and was out of action for a lengthy period of time.
 Rodrigues' first season at The Dell could not have been better, with the side winning their first and only FA Cup.
 Rodrigues played at right-back in the Wembley final, and captained the team, as Southampton beat Manchester United 1–0.
 Rodrigues was the last captain to be presented the FA Cup by Queen Elizabeth II.

 However, Rodrigues' second year at The Dell saw his playing days ended with a persistent knee injury.
 He made 59 league appearances for Saints scoring three goals, plus a further 13 cup and other appearances.

 Retirement

-After retirement from football, Rodrigues became the landlord of the King Rufus pub in Eling.
+After retirement from professional football, Rodrigues became the landlord of the King Rufus pub in Eling.
+He later played for Romsey Town in the Hampshire League and coached several other local clubs.

 In 1987, Rodrigues moved back to Wales to take over another pub and set up a soccer school in Tenby.

 He later returned to Southampton to manage the Conservative Club, where he stayed for eight years until the death of his wife, Lynn.
 In 2002, Rodrigues moved to Alicante in Spain for a few years, but after remarrying (to Carol) he settled back in Southampton.

 In October 2004, Rodrigues' eldest daughter placed his FA Cup winner's medal up for auction without his knowledge.
 The medal sold for £10,200 and was initially said to have been purchased by a mystery bidder, but it was subsequently announced that the medal had been purchased by Southampton Football Club.